kkdieker-fhsu/miniproject4KodyKirk/README.md

 For the pcap file, you can create your own, or Wireshark provides a number of [sample pcaps](https://wiki.wireshark.org/samplecaptures#sample-captures) that I drew from to verify functionality.
 In particular, I used 'The-Ultimate-PCAP.7z' by Johannes Weber.
-Location of the pcap file does not matter, as it gets uploaded on the website.
+Location of the pcap file does not matter as it gets uploaded on the website.

 ### Installing